Classic Macaroni Salad Recipe

-Macaroni Salad is one of those dishes that just says summertime.
-Often paired with BBQ meats, hot dogs, and hamburgers, it’s the perfect creamy, refreshing side dish to please a crowd.
+Macaroni Salad pairs so well with BBQ meats, hot dogs, and hamburgers, it’s the perfect creamy, refreshing side dish.

 This post may contain affiliate links.
 Read my disclosure policy.